Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Here’s the other out-of-pocket amounts you may pay when you get care.
+In addition to your monthly premium and deductible, copays and coinsurance are the other out-of-pocket amounts you may pay when you get care.

 A copay is a fixed price you usually pay when you get care.

 The amount of the copay can change depending on where you go.
 You may have a $30 copay for a primary care doctor visit.
 A specialist visit may take a $50 copay.
 A trip to the ER could be as much as a $200 copay.
-Take a look at your member ID card.
+Take a look at your Blue Cross and Blue Shield of Montana member ID card.
 It will have a list of your copays for different types of visits.

-It can be hard to know how to use your health plan, so you get the most out of it.
+It can be hard to know how to use your health plan so you get the most out of it.
 Understanding everything you can is the key to saving money and not being surprised when you go to check out or get a bill in the mail.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.